Agriculture in India

-(i) Realising the project requirement of about 240 mt of annual food production by 2000 AD and to smoothen out fluctuation in annual production.
+- Realizing the project requirement of about 240 mt of annual food production by 2000 AD and to smoothen out fluctuation in annual production.

 Arid zone are those regions which have very low annual rainfall, dry climate, high rate of evaporation and always have water deficiency.

-(i) The hot arid region of India is spread over 31.7 million hectares–61% of it is in west Rajasthan and 20% in Gujarat, the rest being in Haryana, Punjab and Karnataka.
+(i) The hot arid region of India is spread over 31.7 million hectares–61% of it is in west Rajasthan and 20% in Gujarat, the rest being in Haryana, Punjab, and Karnataka.
 The rainfall varies from 0-40 cm.